tuh8888/Dep2Rel/PITCHME.md

 ## Some observations

 - There's not many gold standard relation annotations
-- We can
-- Can we construct syntactic/semantic patterns for finding relations in scientific literature?
+- We can construct syntactic/semantic patterns for finding relations in scientific literature
-- How many relations are there in the scientific literature?
+- We don't know how many different relations are in the scientific literature

 ---
 @title[Method]